Manhattan Piers Guide 2026: Best Views, Hidden Gems & Local Secrets (Hudson River)

 How many piers are there in Manhattan?

-Final Thoughts: Why the Piers Matter
+Why the Piers Matter

-The fact that most of this is free, that you can walk from Tribeca to 57th Street along a continuous public waterfront, that you can kayak on the Hudson River at no cost on a Tuesday evening, that you can sit on the grass at Pier 45 and watch the sun set over New Jersey without spending a dollar — all of this represents one of the great achievements of contemporary urban planning in America.
-Hudson River Park transformed a decaying industrial waterfront into a civic asset of the first order, and New Yorkers — those who know about it — use it and love it accordingly.
+The fact that most of this is free, that you can walk from Tribeca to 57th Street along a continuous public waterfront, that you can kayak on the Hudson at no cost on a Tuesday evening — all represents one of the great achievements of contemporary urban planning in America.
+Go to the piers.
+Go at sunset.
+Bring a jacket.
+Stay longer than you planned.

 Post a Comment